Zazou: Characteristics

 In his autobiography, Christian Dior wrote of the style:

 Hats were far too large, skirts far too short, jackets far too long, shoes far too heavy...
 I have no doubt that this zazou style originated in a desire to defy the forces of occupation and the austerity of Vichy.
 For lack of other materials, feathers and veils, promoted to the dignity of flags, floated through Paris like revolutionary banners.
 But as a fashion I found it repellent.

 The Zazous were fans of checkered patterns, on jacket, skirt or umbrellas.
 They began to appear in the vegetarian restaurants and developed a passion for grated carrot salad.
 They usually drank fruit juice or beer with grenadine syrup.

-The Zazous were numbered in the hundreds rather than thousands and were generally between 17 and 20.
-There were Zazous from all classes, races, and both sexes but with apparently similar outlooks.
+The Zazous were numbered in the hundreds rather than thousands and were generally between the ages of 17 and 20.
+Zazous came from different classes, races, and sexes but apparently shared similar outlooks.
 Working class Zazous used theft of cloth and black market activities to get their outfits, sometimes stitching their own clothes.
 Some of the more bohemian Zazous in the Latin Quarter varied the outfit, with sheepskin jackets and multicoloured scarves.
 It was their ironic and sarcastic comments on the Nazi/Vichy rulers, their dandyism and hedonism, their suspicion of the work ethic and their love of "decadent" jazz that distinguished them as one of the prototype youth movements questioning society.

 While they did not suffer like their contemporaries in Germany, the Hamburg and Berlin based Swingjugend (many of whom were imprisoned in concentration camps) and the working class, mostly Cologne based Edelweiss Pirates (some of whom were hanged by the Nazis), the Zazou subculture represented an important dissident minority in a society of widespread complicity and acquiescence.